sseshan7/govstat/README.md

 Specify NGINX port permissions, and forwarding for HTTP and HTTPS requests at `/etc/nginx/sites-enabled/`\
 Configure supervisor to run gunicorn app at `/etc/supervisor/conf.d/` Create SSL certificates

+### Data sources
+Some notes on where the data for this webapp comes from.\
+Congress data on bills and votes comes from scrapers in the [congress repo](https://github.com/unitedstates/congress)\
+Budget data comes from excel files published by the White House [Office of Management and Budget (OMB)](https://www.whitehouse.gov/omb/historical-tables/)\

 ### Directory Structure